rongxuan-li/rongxuan-li.github.io/_pages/about.md

 My research interests include continuous optimization and mathematics of materials.

 # News
-My first research paper is accept by [Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences.](https://royalsocietypublishing.org/journal/rspa) Thanks to Prof. Gary Choi's patient guidance.
+My first research paper is accept by [Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences.](https://royalsocietypublishing.org/journal/rspa) Thanks to Professor Gary Choi's patient guidance.

 # Publications